Tpw429/Covid-19_Regression_Analysis/README.md

 ## Problem Statement
 Covid-19 is a global pandemic resulting in death, econmoic pressures and the shutdown of travel in many parts of the world.
 Fortunately, vaccines are being made available to innoculate populations against Covid-19 and reduce the virus' opportunity to mutate.

 Throughout 2020, we saw new daily confirmed patients into hospitals soaring as high as 18,000 new patients per day.
-Shortly after Covid-19 vaccinations became public, we began to see the number of covid confirmed patients fall significantly:
+Shortly after Covid-19 vaccinations became public, we began to see the number of covid confirmed patients fall significantly as shown in the figure below.

 ![Covid-19_DailyCases.PNG](Resources/Covid-19_DailyCases.PNG)